The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

 LLL In-Relation to Gram-Schmidt

-Another algorithm that shares quite a few similarities with LLL is the Gram-Schmidt orthogonalization process.
+Another algorithm that is similar to LLL is the Gram-Schmidt orthogonalization process.
 At a high-level, Gram-Schmidt (GS) takes in an input basis for a vector space and returns an orthogonalized (i.e. all vectors in the basis are orthogonal to one another) basis that spans the same space.
 It does this by leveraging vector projections to “decompose” each vector into related components and removing redundant components from all vectors.
 If GS doesn’t make too much sense to you, I suggest checking it out before going too much further in this post.
 Not only is the algorithm similar to LLL, but LLL uses Gram-Schmidt as a subroutine.

 You may say: “Why don’t we use GS to reduce our lattice basis?” and we cant because life sucks sometimes.
 GS may get us closer to the basis we want, but GS is not guaranteed to produce orthogonal vectors that form a basis for our lattice.
 Check it: